Shao-Group/altai/README.md

 # Installation

-Altai uses additional libraries of Boost and htslib.
+Altai uses additional libraries of Boost, htslib, and Gurobi.
 If they have not been installed in your system, you first need to download and install them.

 ## Download Boost

-If Boost has not been downloaded/installed, download Boost [(license)](http://www.boost.org/LICENSE_1_0.txt) from (http://www.boost.org).
+If Boost has not been downloaded/installed, download Boost [(license)](http://www.boost.org/LICENSE_1_0.txt) from (www.boost.org).
 Uncompress it somewhere (compiling and installing are not necessary).

 ## Install htslib

-If htslib has not been installed, download htslib [(license)](https://github.com/samtools/htslib/blob/develop/LICENSE) from (http://www.htslib.org/) with version 1.5 or higher.
+If htslib has not been installed, download htslib [(license)](https://github.com/samtools/htslib/blob/develop/LICENSE) from (www.htslib.org/) with version 1.5 or higher.
 Note that htslib relies on zlib.
 So if zlib has not been installed in your system, you need to install zlib first.

 Use the following commands to build htslib: